msrconf/msrconf/2016/sc-candidates.md

 >* Evolving industry participation.
 MSR techniques are being used by various  companies, especially in combination with CI and CD pipelines, but we seldom  see companies sharing their results with our community.
 I believe that we can  foster a healthy collaboration with the industry by inviting short paper (or  even paperless) submissions from industrial partners.

 Biography:
 >Georgios Gousios is an assistant professor at the Software Science group, Radboud University Nijmegen (moving to the Web Information Systems group, TU Delft).
 His research interests include software engineering, software analytics and programming languages.
 He works in the fields of distributed software development processes, software quality, software testing, developer productivity assessment and research infrastructures.
 His research has been published in top venues, where he has received 4 best paper awards.
-In total, he has published more than 40 papers and also co-edited the ``Beautiful Architectures'' book (OReilly, 2009).
+In total, he has published more than 40 papers and also co-edited the "Beautiful Architectures" book (OReilly, 2009).
 He is an avid committer to open source projects as well as the main author of the GHTorrent data collection and curation framework and the Alitheia Core repository mining platform.
 His research results are being used by hundreds of researchers as well as companies like Microsoft and GitHub.
 Dr. Gousios holds a PhD in Software Engineering (mining software repositories) from the Athens University of Economics and Business (AUEB) and an MSc in software engineering from the University of Manchester, both with distinction.

 Web page: http://gousios.gr/

-## <a name="Emad"></a> Emad Shihab
+##<a name="Emad"></a>Emad Shihab

 Candidate statement:
 >I have been an active member of the MSR community since my PhD student days; when I attended the 5th MSR conference.
 I was involved in the MSR community in different roles, serving as the web chair, challenge chair, data showcase chair and as a PC member for many years.
 I promise to work tirelessly to make future MSRs fruitful and welcoming to all, especially students and young researchers.
 If elected, I would like to see MSR integrate novel ways to deal with (amongst others) a) our rapidly growing community, b) the growing volume and variety of data at our disposable, and c) the actionability and applicability of our MSR techniques.
 In particular, I would like to introduce a short (late night or overnight) challenge during the MSR conference to facilitate collaboration, especially for newcomers.
 I would also like to create a database of expertise and data to enable rapid developments of MSR techniques - in many occasions we end up mining data that someone else already has.
 I would also like to increase the involvement of industry and the open source community in MSR, through panels and invited MSR-reflections abstracts, so our techniques can be actionably grounded.
 My prior experience involves community service where I served and successfully organized a number of workshops and tacks at MSR and SANER.
 I am excited at the potential of being part of, and would be honoured to serve on, the MSR steering committee.